iabudiab/dependency-track-maven-plugin/README.md

   "by": "cve",
   "cve": "CVE-2021-22096",
   "expiration": "2022-12-23",
-  "note": "Some notes explaining why this was suppressed"
+  "notes": "Some notes explaining why this was suppressed" }
-}
 ```